Arizona Board of Nursing Revised Date 03/10; 9/13, 5/20, 7/21

 An advisory opinion adopted by AZBN is an interpretation of what the law requires.
 While an advisory opinion is not law, it is more than a recommendation.
 In other words, an advisory opinion is an official opinion of AZBN regarding the practice of nursing as it relates to the functions of nursing.
 Facility policies may restrict practice further in their setting and/or require additional expectations related to competency, validation, training, and supervision to assure the safety of their patient population and or decrease risk.

-The licensed practical nurse (LPN) scope of practice is limited to the administration and monitoring of medications (e.g. opioids) given for minimal sedation (anxiolysis).
-Therefore, administration of medications for moderate sedation, rapid sequence intubation (RSI), and deep or palliative sedation, including the administration of anesthetic agents, is NOT within the LPN scope of practice.
+Administration of medications for moderate sedation, rapid sequence intubation (RSI), and deep or palliative sedation, including the administration of anesthetic agents, is NOT within the LPN scope of practice.
+The licensed practical nurse (LPN) scope of practice is limited to the administration and monitoring of medications (e.g., opioids) given for minimal sedation (anxiolysis).

-Medications used for sedation may include opioids, barbiturates, and anesthetic agents at sub-anesthetic levels.
-It should be noted that sedation exists along a continuum and RNs who administer moderate sedation/analgesia or deep sedation (with a ventilated patient) must be qualified to provide rescue support to patients who proceed to a deeper level of sedation.
+Medications used for sedation may include opioids, barbiturates, and anesthetic agents.
+Anesthetic agents are intended to be administered at sub-anesthetic dosages; however, it should be noted that sedation exists along a continuum, and RNs who administer moderate sedation or deep sedation (with a ventilated patient) must be qualified to provide rescue support to patients who proceed to a deeper level of sedation.

 The RN has the right and obligation to refuse to administer and/or continue to administer medication(s) in amounts/frequency that may produce sedation at a deeper level than desired.